 International schools are a little infamous for their drama.
 Boarding schools, however, leave little room for that.
-Beth explains: “If you are in a conflict with one of your friends, and you live with them, you have to resolve that quickly.”
+For instance, if you are in a conflict with one of your friends, and you live with them, you have to resolve that quickly.

 Picking the right Swiss boarding school for your kids

 Of course, you want to feel comfortable with the program in which you place your children, and the impact that it has on their studies and personal growth.
 Here are some tips: